-- An Annual Budget Worksheet Form (202) should be prepared and approved by a majority of the firemen using Signature Page Form 201 and submitted to the Association for approval within the Member Management System (MMS) Database.
-Individual expenditures can be submitted for approval for a Specific Items request using the Signature Page Form (201) within the MMS Database. - All expenditures should be reviewed by the Treasurer prior to approval to verify they are allowable in accordance with the Association's guidelines and included in the approved budget.
-Expenditures in excess of the approved budget should be approved by a majority of the firemen using the Signature Page Form (201) and submitted as a Specific Items request within the Association's MMS Database to the Association for final approval prior to disbursement. - All expenditures should be supported by appropriate documentation such as detail invoices or receipts prior to payment.
-After the Treasurer has reviewed and approved the expenditures, a check should be issued from the 1% funds account.
-All checks should be signed by two authorized parties.
-A copy of the check should be retained along with the supporting documentation for the expenditure.
+- An Annual Budget Worksheet Form (202) must be prepared and approved by a majority of the firemen using Signature Page Form 201 and submitted to the Association for approval within the Member Management System (MMS) Database.
+Individual expenditures can be submitted for approval for a Specific Items request using the Signature Page Form (201) within the MMS Database. - All expenditures must be reviewed by the Treasurer prior to approval to verify they are allowable in accordance with the Association's guidelines and included in the approved budget.
+Expenditures in excess of the approved budget must be approved by a majority of the firemen using the Signature Page Form (201) and submitted as a Specific Items request within the Association's MMS Database to the Association for final approval prior to disbursement. - All expenditures must be supported by appropriate documentation such as detail invoices or receipts prior to payment.
+After the Treasurer has reviewed and approved the expenditures, a check shall be issued from the 1% funds account.
+All checks must be signed by two authorized parties.
+A copy of the check must be retained along with the supporting documentation for the expenditure.

-Revised: October 2020
+Revised: June 2022

-- No cash withdrawals or checks written to cash should be issued from the 1% funds. - The department should not issue checks to individuals for reimbursement of expenditures incurred; rather, checks should be issued directly to the third party vendor. - For meals, including Christmas parties, documentation should include the number of attendees to ensure you stay below the maximum dollars per meal per person.
+- No cash withdrawals or checks written to cash shall be issued from the 1% funds. - The department shall not issue checks to individuals for reimbursement of expenditures incurred; rather, checks must be issued directly to the third-party vendor. - For meals, including Christmas parties, documentation must include the number of attendees to ensure you stay below the maximum dollars per meal per person.

-Revised: October 2020
+Revised: June 2022

 SC Firefighters Association

 Example of Bank Reconciliation

 Bank Balance \$ 10,000.00

-Survivore Control of the Control of ¥ 10,000.00

 Add:

-deposits in transit (see note 1) -
+deposits in transit (see note 1)

 other items -

 Subtract:

 interest income per the bank statement (5.00)

 outstanding checks (270.95)

 other items -

 Balance per the ledger \$ 9,724.05

 Prepared by: Date:

 Reviewed by: Date: